-- \ Which college courses and careers have I thought about? - \ What is important for my next step after St. Gregory's? - \ Which subjects do I enjoy? - \ In which subjects am I successful? - Which subjects interest me that I have not experienced? - \ How much research have I done to find out about new subjects? - \ Am I fully aware of the workload involved in my option choices? - \ Have I made a balanced choice in my options to give me a wide range of subjects across the curriculum? - \ Am I most suited to practical subjects or subjects with a lot of theory based work? - \ Do I have excellent attendance and punctuality?
-At least 97% to fulfil my true potential. - \ Have I considered whether or not I will qualify for the EBACC?
+- Which college courses and careers have I thought about? - What is important for my next step after St. Gregory's? - Which subjects do I enjoy? - Which subjects interest me that I have not experienced? - How much research have I done to find out about new subjects? - Am I fully aware of the workload involved in my option choices? - Have I made a balanced choice in my options to give me a wide range of subjects across the curriculum? - Am I most suited to practical subjects or subjects with a lot of theory based work? - Do I have excellent attendance and punctuality?
+At least 97% to fulfil my true potential. - Have I considered whether or not I will qualify for the EBACC? - Are my choices ambitious and allow me to be aspirational?